[updated Nov. 2024]

 Copyrights (for software companies)

-Software—which comprises much if not all of any artificial intelligence (AI)—presents a special case for IP.
-Most of the technology IP value of any software company is captured in its software,1 specifically its source code.
-Source code is somewhat confusingly protected by copyright law (which more prominently and intuitively protects original, creative works of authorship, such as publications and art — click here).
+Software—which comprises much if not all of any artificial intelligence (AI) provided as a service—presents a special case for IP.
+Most of the technology IP value of any software company is captured in its software, the intellectual property rights for which used to be primarily protected by copyright law.1

-This guide folds software copyrights under the broader category of trade secrets throughout, for ease of this presentation focused on tech companies.
+As such, this guide folds software copyrights under the broader category of trade secrets throughout, for ease of presentation.
+This is a reasonable approximation, at least in our current SaaS/”AIaaS” era.

 Common Law and State Trademarks